You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Long Term Exposure Effects Of Rain On Motorcycles

-However, if the motorcycle is wet due to rain or any other causes for a long duration, say it rains daily for two-three months and you motorcycle is out there exposed all the days, then it is an issue.
+However, if the motorcycle is wet due to rain or any other causes for a long duration, say it rains daily for three months and your motorcycle is out there exposed all the days, then it is an issue.

-Long term exposure to water will make the metallic components in your motorcycle to start oxidizing which will result in rust on the surface.
+Long-term exposure to water will make the metallic components in a motorcycle start oxidizing which will result in rust on the surface.

-So, try to avoid long term exposure of water or rain to your motorcycle as much as possible.
+So, try to avoid long-term exposure to water or rain on your motorcycle as much as possible.

 Steps To Prevent Motorcycle Rusting Due To Rain

-Now that we know that rain can cause motorcycle rust if exposed for long tenure, here are the steps you can take to prevent such rusting process.
+Now that we know that rain can cause motorcycle rust if exposed for a long tenure, here are the steps you can take to prevent such a rusting process.

 Although, while riding, your motorcycle will still be subjected to rain, the long-term exposure is far reduced with a bike cover since we are protecting the bike when at rest.